-C.A.S.T. stands for [C]REATIVE, [A]CCEPTING, [S]ENSORY-FRIENDLY, [T]HEATRE and is a leader in spectrum theatre, is an education program by Stages Theatre Company dedicated to creating a safe, welcoming and comfortable environment for children affected by autism.
+C.A.S.T., a leader in spectrum theatre, is an educational program by Stages Theatre Company dedicated to creating a safe, welcoming and comfortable environment for students with Autism Spectrum Disorder (ASD) and other sensory sensitivities.

 MAKING ART PART OF THE PUZZLE SINCE 2012.

-CAST is a leader of spectrum theatre whose program has been featured in national publications and honored with national awards.
+CAST is a leader of spectrum theatre, created in partnership with the Autism Society of Minnesota in 2012.
+Since its inception, the program has been featured in national publications and honored with national awards.

 WHO: Any child in the metro area ages 7-17 who has been diagnosed with Autism Spectrum Disorder (ASD) and would like to make new friends, explore deeper levels of communication and self expression, and creatively work on social skills.